Elliott wins at Roval as champ Busch bounced from playoffs

 Chase Elliott won on the hybrid road course-oval at Charlotte Motor Speedway, where Busch and three others were trimmed from title contention.
 It was Elliott’s fourth straight road course victory dating to last season.

+Elliott is in the round of eight for the fourth consecutive year and still seeking his first appearance in the championship final four.

+“We’ve been fortunate to get to the round of eight the last couple years, that’s kind of been the stopping point,” Elliott said.
+“We’re just eyes ahead trying to assert ourselves amongst the next group.”

-Busch needed his first win of the season to move into the round of eight and that was a tall ask in this bumpy year for Busch.
+Busch, meanwhile, won’t be in the title-deciding finale for the first time in six years.
+He needed his first win of the season to advance, a tall ask in this bumpy year.
 He seemed good as done when a flat tire at the end of the second stage should have ended his chances.

-He sounded resigned when over his mic he said, “Good job this year, guys,” to his No. 18 Joe Gibbs Racing crew.
-But Busch worked his way back into the top three and took the lead when he gambled and didn’t pit under caution.
+He seemed resigned when he keyed his mic and said, “Good job this year, guys,” to his No. 18 Joe Gibbs Racing crew.
+He still somehow recovered and was third when he gambled on not pitting to take over the lead.

-His fate was in his hands for the final 20 laps but Busch knew he didn’t have a chance.
+His fate was in his hands but Busch knew he didn’t have a chance.

 “We were trying something, anything,” Busch said.
 “I didn’t have anything for nobody.”

+All those things have certainly been discussed and I’m sure we’ll keep discussing.

 Busch led just one lap after the restart before both teammate Erik Jones and Elliott passed him and then his Toyota began to fade.
 Busch finished 30th.
-There are only four races remaining for him to extend his streak to 16 consecutive seasons with at least one victory, and Busch failed to advance to the final four championship finale for the first time since 2015.
+There are only four races remaining for him to extend his streak to 16 consecutive seasons with at least one victory.

 He acknowledged the mental toll of this disappointing year and didn’t rule out personnel changes for his team.

-“There have certainly been times I’ve thought there was something wrong with me,” Busch said.
-“I don’t know what to think, but certainly it would be nice to get a win.
-That would be a consolation for this year.”
+“There have certainly been times this year were I’ve thought, ‘Man, there was something wrong with me.
+I’m not doing it right, I don’t know what I’m doing,’” Busch said.
+“I don’t know what to think, but certainly it would be nice to score a win.
+To have a win for this year, that would be the consolation prize for the way this year has gone.”

-Austin Dillon in a Chevrolet for Joe Gibbs Racing, and Stewart-Haas Racing teammates Clint Bowyer and Aric Almirola in Fords also were eliminated.
-Bowyer, who this week said he’s retiring at the end of the season and will move to the television booth, was taken to the care center for treatment of an undisclosed ailment after the race.
+Austin Dillon in a Chevrolet for Richard Childress Racing, and Stewart-Haas Racing teammates Clint Bowyer and Aric Almirola in Fords also were eliminated.
+Bowyer, who this week said he’s retiring at the end of the season and will move to the television booth, was treated for exhaustion after driving the second half of the race without power steering.

 Elliott, meanwhile, won for the second consecutive year at “The Roval” and third time this season.
 It’s his second win this season at Charlotte — he won on the oval in May when NASCAR resumed racing during the pandemic.